 Rachel’s mother was 91 when she was assessed as needing NHS continuing healthcare.
-Rachel discovered this only when she phoned her mother's social worker.
+Rachel only discovered this when she phoned her mother's social worker.

 “My mum was increasingly frail and social services arranged care visits, but after about a week she had to go into hospital again.
 When she came out I thought the arrangement would start again, but it didn’t.
 A carer turned up from a completely different company.
 She was covered in tattoos and she smelled strongly of cigarette smoke.
 My immediate thought was that she wasn’t the type of person I wanted looking after my mother.